sushant-dasuri/Javascript-beginner-projects/README.md

 # Javascript-beginner-projects
-All beginner projects in javascript just for refreshing
+All beginner projects in javascript just for fun